Singh2236/SpringProject/Example_22/README.md

 5. The ``defaultValue`` for the parameter is to handle missing values or null values.
 If the parameter does not contain any value then this default value will be considered.

-# Path variable Annotations
+# Path variable

-- The @PathVariable annotation is used to extract the value from the URL.
+- The ``@PathVariable`` annotation is used to extract the value from the URL.
 It is the most suitable for the RESTful web service where the URL contains some value.
 Spring MVC allows us to use multiple @PathVariable annotation in the same method.
 - For Example, if we want to get the values from a request URL path, then we can use @PathVariable annotation like in